Shopping for Health Insurance Outside of the Health Insurance Marketplace

 There are a few good reasons to shop around for quotes outside of the marketplace.
 Let’s cover those now:

-- You don’t make enough for cost assistance (for 2017 that is more than $47,520 as an individual or $97,200 as a family of 4).
+- You don’t make enough for cost assistance (for 2017 that is more than $47,520 as an individual or $97,200 as a family of 4 for example).
 Cost assistance is only available in the marketplace, but even if you don’t make enough for cost assistance in the marketplace, you can use it as a plan comparison and enrollment tool.

 - You want access to a wider array of plans.
-Since not every plan in your region will be sold on the marketplace, you’ll need to shop outside of the marketplace to get access to every plan in your region.
-There is no one provider or broker who will have every health plan in your region.
-You’ll need to shop around to see what is out there.
+Since not every plan in every region will be sold on the marketplace, you may need to shop outside of the marketplace to get access to every plan in your region.

 Will I Pay More For a Health Plan Outside of the Marketplace?